Mahmoud-ElNatour/Reframe/README.md

 # Reframe Flask App

-This is a simple Flask conversion of the original project.
+This project provides a minimal Flask implementation of the Reframe website.
+The original TypeScript/React code was replaced with Python templates and static files.

 ## Setup
 ```bash